programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ### Software/tool

+The software components for this lesson are as follows:
 - [networkx](https://pypi.org/project/networkx/), a Python package for the creation and manipulation of networks
 - [Sigma.js](https://www.sigmajs.org/), a Javascript library for large-scale network visualisation
 - [iPySIGMA](https://github.com/medialab/ipysigma), a Python wrapper around sigma.js

+_NetworkX_ is the leading Python package for defining and representing data as a network of nodes and edges. _Sigma.js_ not only displays the network interactively in a web browser (also allowing the graph to be embedded in a web page), but also excels at displaying large, data-rich networks in an insightful, user-friendly, and uncluttered way.
+To bridge our Python _NetworkX_ structure with a JavaScript-based webpage, we use _ipysigma_.

 ## Learning keys
 ### Concepts
 This lesson explores how library catalogue metadata, or the structured information recorded about a library item, can be transformed into network data to better understand relationships within a collection.
 This metadata may include details such as title, author, publication information, and related subjects.
 Subject headings are especially useful for this process because they provide a structured way of describing what a library item is about and can therefore be used to identify meaningful connections between items.

 Using subject headings as the basis for connection, we will examine how catalogue records can be represented as a network graph.
-In this visual representation, nodes stand for entities within the network, such as subjects or items, while edges show the relationships that connect those nodes.
+In this visual representation, nodes stand for entities within the network, such as subject headings or book titles, while edges show the relationships that connect those nodes.
 Viewing catalogue metadata in this way allows us to see how different parts of a collection relate to one another and to identify clusters, or groups of nodes that are more closely connected to each other.
-We will also consider how [centrality](https://en.wikipedia.org/wiki/Centrality) can help measure which nodes are especially important or highly connected within the network.
+We will also consider how [centrality](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python#centrality) can help measure which nodes are especially important or highly connected within the network.

 The lesson will then demonstrate how interactive visualisations can support collection analysis and development by making patterns, clusters, and relationships easier to explore.
 By comparing network visualisations created from catalogue data at different points in time, librarians can gain insight into how a collection has developed historically and how it may continue to evolve in the future.
-These concepts will be demonstrated through a workflow built with Python, ipysigma, and JavaScript sigma.js
+These concepts will be demonstrated through a workflow built with Python, _ipysigma_, and _sigma.js_.

 ### Terms